loekcleophas/loekcleophas.github.io/students.md

 ## Master's students

 * (2023) Judith Houdijk, MSc CSE (Computer Science and Engineering) student at TU/e on MSc final project around change impact analysis and propagation for grammar-based domain-specific languages.
 Supervised together with Hossain Muctadir, and in collaboration with Andreas Wortmann, Stuttgart University, Germany.
-* (2023) Siyue Chen, MSc CSE student at TU/e on MSc final project around visualization of GitHub repository forks.
-Supervised together with Jacob Krüger.
 <!-- * (2022) Jingjing Wang, MSc ES student at TU/e in MSc final project preparation phase, deciding on topic.
 Supervised together with Hossain Muctadir. -->

 # Previous postdocs and students

 ## Postdoctoral researchers

 * (2020-2022) [Gökhan Kahraman](https://www.linkedin.com/in/gokhankahraman-51788b16/), postdoc at TU/e on the [ArrowHead Tools](https://arrowhead.eu/arrowheadtools) project.
+Gökhan is now a Senior Lead Engineer at Aselsan.

 ## Doctoral students

 * (2023) [Sangeeth Kochanthara](https://www.linkedin.com/in/sangeethko/), PhD student at TU/e on (Software) Architecture and Functional Safety as part of the [i-CAVE](https://i-cave.nl) (integrated Cooperative Automated VEhicles) program.
 Sangeeth is now [at ASTRON](https://www.astron.nl).
 Together with Yanja Dajsuren and Mark van den Brand.
 * (2021) [Kousar Aslam](https://www.linkedin.com/in/kousar-aslam-61a39216b/), PhD student at TU/e on joint project with [ASML](https://www.asml.com), working on learning component models by using active automata learning techniques.
-Kousar is now [a postdoc at VU Amsterdam](https://research.vu.nl/en/persons/kousar-aslam).
+Kousar [was a postdoc and will soon start as assist.prof. at VU Amsterdam](https://research.vu.nl/en/persons/kousar-aslam).
 Supervised together with Ramon Schiffelers and Mark van den Brand.
 * (2019) [Önder Babur](https://www.linkedin.com/in/önder-babur-phd-3920995a/), PhD student at TU/e.
 Thesis "Model analytics and management". Önder is now an assistant professor at [Wageningen University and Research](https://research.wur.nl/en/persons/önder-babur) as well as guest at [TU/e](https://research.tue.nl/en/persons/önder-babur).
 Supervised together with Mark van den Brand.
 * (2017) [Vreda Pieterse](https://www.linkedin.com/in/vreda-pieterse-58b06238/), PhD student at University of Pretoria.
 Thesis "Topic Maps for Specifying Algorithm Taxonomies: A Case Study using Transitive Closure Algorithms."
-Vreda has by now retired from University of Pretoria, but remains an active researcher; see [ResearchGate](https://www.researchgate.net/profile/Vreda-Pieterse).
+Vreda was a senior lecturer but has by now retired from University of Pretoria, although she remains an active researcher; see [ResearchGate](https://www.researchgate.net/profile/Vreda-Pieterse).
 Supervised together with Bruce Watson and Derrick Kourie.

 ## Master's students

+* (2023) Siyue Chen, MSc CSE (Computer Science and Engineering) student at TU/e on MSc final project around visualization of GitHub repository forks.
+Supervised together with Jacob Krüger.
-* (2023) Jur van der Velden, MSc CSE (Computer Science and Engineering) student at TU/e on MSc final project with [Canon Production Printing](https://cpp.canon), "Towards a Digital Twin Factory for Ink-handling Subsystems".
+* (2023) Jur van der Velden, MSc CSE student at TU/e on MSc final project with [Canon Production Printing](https://cpp.canon), "Towards a Digital Twin Factory for Ink-handling Subsystems".
 * (2023) [Alexandre Janin](https://www.linkedin.com/in/alexandre-janin-678781172/), MSc EIT Digital ES (Embedded Systems) student at TU Berlin and TU/e on MSc final project with [Canon Production Printing](https://cpp.canon), working on model-based media handling for Canon’s cut-sheet printers.
 Supervised together with Gökhan Kahraman.
 * (2022) [Ander Lee](https://www.linkedin.com/in/ander-lee/), MSc ES student at TU/e in MSc final project preparation phase, investigating digital twin model integration and orchestration techniques by means of a microbrewery case study (_yes, you read that right---brewing beer for science_).
 Supervised together with David Manrique Negrin.
 * (2022) [Bram van der Pol](https://www.linkedin.com/in/bram-van-der-pol-07338b103/), MSc CSE student at TU/e on MSc final project with [Canon Production Printing](https://cpp.canon), working on models for model based carriage motion.